Data Bus | Address Bus | Control Bus

 The computer buses can be in the form of wired cables or electrical wires embedded in the computer motherboard PCB ( Printed Circuit Board ) visible on the rear side of motherboard .

-It is important for computer science professional to study the computer system bus architecture , technical features of these buses such as bus width and bus speed and its overall impact on the system performance of a computer system.
+It is important for computer science professional to study the computer system bus architecture , technical features of these buses such as bus width and bus speed and its overall impact on the system performance.

 A bus is a common communication pathway used in a computer system through which information flows from one computer component to another.